mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Alerting**

-* Two new types of system alerts have been introduced.
-You can now get notified when a custom action or read segment fails.
+* A new type of system alert has been introduced.
+You can now get notified when a read audience fails.

 **Web channel**